Regression Smackdown: Stepwise versus Best Subsets!

 Check Your Models with General Regression

-One thing that Stepwise and Best Subsets can’t do is check the residual plots.
-Use General Regression (Stat > Regression > General Regression) to assess your model and obtain additional statistics, which can help you choose the model.
+One thing that Best Subsets can’t do is check the residual plots.
+Use Fit Regression Model to assess your model and obtain additional statistics, which can help you choose the model.

 Automatic variable selection procedures can be a valuable tool in data analysis, particularly in the early stages of building a model.
 The choice between Stepwise and Best Subsets is largely between the convenience of a single model versus the additional information that Best Subsets provides.
 Of course, you can always just run both, like I did.